Karter Zaher

 Kodor Zaher known by his stage name Karter Zaher ("KZ") is a Lebanese Canadian singer, songwriter, rapper and author.

-Background and education
+Early life and education

 Zaher was born and raised in Ottawa, Ontario and attended Carleton University, where he met Jae Deen and both started the "Deen Squad" movement.
 He is a Muslim.

 Career

 Karter Zaher is a co-founder of the music duo “Deen Squad” that launched in 2015, along with his partner Jae Deen.